hamzaawad04/The_Clothe5_5hop/README.md

 - XAMPP <br>
 - Git <br>

-Ensure SQL and Apache are running inside XAMPP and go to http://localhost/phpmyadmin/; import SQL script in clothes-shop/database/sql to create "theclothe55shop" database OR create empty "theclothe55shop" database and run "php artisan migrate" <br>
+Ensure SQL and Apache are running inside XAMPP and go to http://localhost/phpmyadmin/ and then Create empty "theclothe55shop" database and run "php artisan migrate" <br>

 After cloning respository and opening it inside an IDE, run inside terminal: <br>
 cd clothes-shop <br>